 Analyzing Bed Bath & Beyond's Unusual Options Activity

-Bed Bath & Beyond (NASDAQ:BBBY) shares experienced unusual options activity on Friday.
-The stock price moved down to $28.95 following the option alert.
+Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $29.92.

 - Option Type: SWEEP